 - Bring the stock in the skillet back to a boil.

-- Slowly mix the slurry into the hot stock in the skillet and stir constantly until it thickens.
+- Slowly mix the flour slurry into the hot stock in the skillet and stir constantly until it thickens.

 - Pour over the salmon fillets in the serving dish.